EarnJob Hunting

 Your LinkedIn is a de-facto resume

+Perhaps the biggest new resume rule for our digital era is that LinkedIn is your resume.
 While you’re spending all that time on your resume, don’t neglect your LinkedIn, Alboher notes.
-A recruiter who checks out your page – and all the good ones do – will learn a lot about you: What you follow.
-What you’re reading.
-What causes you care about.
-Whether you volunteer.
-If you have board experience.
-Who are you connected to.
+A recruiter who checks out your page (and all the good ones do) will learn a lot about you: What you follow, what you’re reading, what causes you care about, if you have board experience, and who you’re connected to.
 “When was your last status update?”
 Alboher asks.
 If it’s been a long time, you’re missing an important boat.
+Also, if you’ve hesitated to list your accomplishments on your LinkedIn profile, don’t be bashful.
+Recruiters are most interested in seeing your big career wins, not reading through a list of day-to-day tasks.

-Gen Z and millennial job hunters often hear advice about toning their social media down.
-But it matters for people of all ages.
-Any good HR person is going to look at it.
+Gen Z job hunters (and soon, Gen Alpah!) often hear advice about toning their social media down.
+In other words, don’t put something on TikTok that you don’t want the whole world to see.
+But this is great advice for job seekers of all ages.
+Any good HR person (or recruiter) is going to check out all your profiles.
 One way to get a handle on the real picture you’re presenting to the outside world is to get an outside perspective.
-Ask a friend or a family member to review your Linkedin and other pages, and tell them you’ll do the same for them, suggests Wells.
+Ask a friend or a family member to review your LinkedIn, X, and other accounts, and tell them you’ll do the same for them, suggests Wells.
 “It’s a really good way to turn something that feels like drudgery into more of a ‘personal marketing’ exercise.”

 And once you’ve owned you, embrace it

-The trend right now and it’s a very millennial thing, is to embrace all of you.
-I am who I am.
-I like or I love all of me.
-We see a lot of brands that are starting to appeal to people of all shapes, all sizes.
-That may mean letting your grey hair shine. (“I just read a report that says it’s the hottest hair color of the year,” says Wells.)
-But mainly it means figuring out what you need to do to show up with confidence.
-Once you’ve put that person forward in your resume, on your social profiles, and in your cover letter, you want to show up as that person too – with confidence.
+It’s time to embrace all of you, in the workplace and out of it.
+Countless brands are making efforts to speak to people of all shapes, sizes and preferences.
+What does this mean for job seekers?
+Mainly it means figuring out what you need to do to show up with confidence.
+Once you’ve put your true self forward in your resume, on your social profiles, and in your cover letter, you want to show up as that person too – with confidence!

 We want you to show up and with us, too.
 Join our judgment-free zone—the HerMoney private Facebook group—today!